-- 1. to exempt SUTs that fulfil noting a), b) and c) from individual licensing; Where justified, administrations may require a simple form of registration; - 2. that this Decision shall enter into force on 27 March 2000. - 3. that CEPT Administrations shall communicate the national measures implementing this Decision to the ERC Chairman and the ERO when the Decision is nationally implemented.
+- 1. to exempt VSATs that fulfil noting a), b) and c) from individual licensing.
+Where justified, administrations may require a simple form of registration; - 2. that this Decision shall enter into force on 27 March 2000 at the latest; - 3. that CEPT Administrations shall communicate the national measures implementing this Decision to the ERC Chairman and the ERO when the Decision is nationally implemented.